EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - Taking Care of Me (Care for Caregivers)

-- Wing Kei Care Centre module, “Restorative Practice” from the LTC palliative toolkit about self-care, refection, and team debriefing.
+- Wing Kei Care Centre module, “Restorative Practice” from the LTC palliative toolkit about self-care, reflection, and team debriefing.

 Education